 We visited the home of Mandira in Pandua, West Bengal.
-She is 7 years old and has been attending the CAF funded Sadhan Resource Centre for 6 months.
-We spoke with her maternal grandmother who has been Mandira’s primary caretaker, and within a few minutes of the conversation it was very apparent how largely involved she was.
+She is 11 years old and has been attending VAANI Sadhan Resource Centre for 5 years.
+We spoke with her maternal grandmother who has been Mandira’s primary caretaker, and within a few minutes of the conversation, it was very apparent how largely involved she was.
 Her grandmother had suspected that something could be wrong with Mandira when she was only 5 months old.
 She noticed that Mandira wouldn’t react to loud noises when she was asleep.
 She discussed her fears with the rest of the family but they were not inclined to accept what she said.
 When Mandira was 9 months old she had a bout of bronchitis and was taken to a child specialist by her grandmother.

 The grandmother then took charge of things to ensure the child’s well being.
 She laboured through a long-drawn-out process of acquiring a hearing-aid for Mandira, which involved getting attestations from local MPs, MLAs, and even the Block Development Officer.
 She fought through the red tape until she acquired the heading-aid.
 Mandira was put into a school and was being taught to speak, but because of the lack of proper training on how to teach the deaf, she didn’t learn enough.
 Just acquiring a hearing-aid wasn’t enough.

 Her grandmother eventually heard about the Sadhan Resource Centre and the work that is done there.
-They have both been visiting the centre for 6 months now and they already see a lot of change in Mandira.
-She is able to recognize and identify objects and things.
-She is able to ask for chocolates, toffees, and apples.
-She goes to the shop herself to buy things like vegetables and fruits.
+They have both been visiting the centre for 5 years now and they already see a lot of change in Mandira.
 She is still shy but her grandmother is certain that if she continues to learn at the Sadhan Resource Centre, she will soon become more confident.

 The grandmother sees herself as an advocate for the rights of her deaf granddaughter.
 She will stop at nothing to ensure that Mandira gets the best attention, training and support she deserves.
 Other parents who come to the Sadhan Resource Centre find it comforting and encouraging to talk to the grandmother – she is seen as wise and empathetic and has plenty of practical, hands-on advice.